ecmwf-projects/digital-twin-engine/docs/index.md

 ## The DTE in Destination Earth

-This diagram illustrates how the Digital Twin Engine components are deployed in Destination Earth, on EuroHPC machines and connected infrastructure-as-a-service.
+This diagram illustrates how the Digital Twin Engine components are deployed on EuroHPC machines and connected infrastructure-as-a-service in Destination Earth.

 ![DTE diagram](diagram.png)